greim/gen/src/chapters/02-for-of.md

 }
 ```

-Unlike what we saw in the push model, for/of retains all the language-level powers of a loop:
+Unlike push mode, for/of retains all the language-level powers of a loop:

  * You can `return` the outer function from inside the loop body.
  * You can `break` or `continue` iteration from inside the loop body.
  * You can `yield` from inside the loop body.

-Also note the ways for/of differs from other loops:
+Unlike pull mode, for/of avoids problems with other kinds of loops:

  * We don't have to track any state (e.g. an "`i`" variable).
  * We don't need to worry about when to end the loop.